 Stolte, W. (1995).
 Wellness: Nursing diagnosis for health promotion.
 Lippincott.
-ISBN 0-397-55082-0 (From Health Promotion)
+ISBN 0-397-55082-0 (From Health Promotion) This book can be useful in generating Wellness nursing diagnoses in clinical.

 Descriptions of major assignments and examinations with due dates:

 Course Schedule with dates and assignments available on Blackboard.